Huaguan-Chen/Nowcast3D/README.md

 **Tianjin, Hebei, Guangxi, and other regions of China**, as well as in **Pakistan**.

-Please note that the **best-performing checkpoints are used in operational deployments**.
+Please note that the **released checkpoints is not the best-performing checkpoints**.
+The **best-performing checkpoints are used in operational deployments**.
 They are **confidential** and **will not be made public**.